MoonZoon/MoonZoon/docs/articles/dev_news_3.md

 You would be really surprised if a Tinder developer accidentally wrapped a React component in a condition and you plan a date with Amber...

-That's why there are official [Rules of Hooks](https://reactjs.org/docs/hooks-rules.html):
+That's why there are official [React Rules of Hooks](https://reactjs.org/docs/hooks-rules.html):

 > - Don’t call Hooks inside loops, conditions, or nested functions.
 > - Don’t call Hooks from regular JavaScript functions.